AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy | Gravity, black holes and physics |

 Gravity can

-be studied in essentially two ways :
+be examine in essentially two ways :

-1. Either
+1. Consider

-consider a "physical" gravitational
+a "physical" gravitational

 field in

-planar spacetime (within STR);
+planar spacetime (within STR) ;

 2.

-Introduce curved spacetime without gravity.
+Introduce curved spacetime without gravity .

 In the first mode, we consider the

-universality of the gravitational interaction to be a coincidence , but its consistent application in the
+universality of the gravitational interaction to be a coincidence, but its consistent application in the

 equations of the gravitational field ultimately leads to